-This article describes the various functions of the editor for the Launchpad custom mode editors
+This article describes the functions of the Launchpad Custom Mode editor.

-Components is a tool used to manage the firmware and templates on many of our products.
-You can download a standalone version when you register your Launchpad, or access our web-based version in browsers that support WebMIDI such as Chrome, Opera and Microsoft Edge from this link: https://components.novationmusic.com
+Components is the software used to manage the firmware and templates on many of our products.
+You can download a standalone version when you register your Launchpad or access our web-based version in browsers that support WebMIDI such as Chrome, Opera and Microsoft Edge.

 If using a browser, you may need to allow the page access to your MIDI devices, as prompted when first loading the page:

-You do not need to log in to use Components, but doing so allows you to back up all of your data to your account.
+You do not need to log in to use Components, but this allows you to back up all your data to your account.

 You can make templates in the editor whether the Launchpad is connected to Components or not.
 To see if the Launchpad is connected, check the indicator in the top right which can be one of 3 colours:

-Red: this means that the device cannot be seen by Components:
+Not Connected: this means that the device cannot be seen by Components.

-If the device is in this state it could either mean the device is not connected, not powered, or you are using a browser which does not support WebMIDI
+If the device is in this state it could either mean the device is not connected, not powered, or you are using a browser which does not support WebMIDI, as mentioned above.

-Green: The Launchpad is connected and is ready to use.
+Connected: the Launchpad is connected and ready to use.

-In Components, you can create and edit templates for the custom slots available on the Launchpads.
-You can also send factory templates or templates downloaded online.
-Along the top row you can name the custom mode, save the custom mode, send it to your Launchpad and customise how it appears in the Librarian on the left-hand side:
+Along the top row, you can name the Custom Mode, save the Custom Mode, send it to your Launchpad, and customise how it appears in the Librarian on the left-hand side: